Rob Refsnyder Player Props: Red Sox vs. Tigers

 Tigers Pitching Rankings

+- The 8.4 strikeouts per nine innings compiled by the Tigers pitching staff ranks 21st in MLB.

-- The Tigers' 4.49 team ERA ranks 22nd among all league pitching staffs.
+- The Tigers have a 4.46 team ERA that ranks 19th across all MLB pitching staffs.

-- Tigers pitchers combine to rank 16th in baseball in home runs allowed (136 total, 1.2 per game).
+- Tigers pitchers combine to give up 138 total home runs at a rate of 1.2 per game (to rank 15th in baseball).

-- The left-hander last pitched on Saturday against the Tampa Bay Rays, when he went 5 1/3 innings, allowing no earned runs while giving up six hits.
+- In his last outing on Tuesday against the Minnesota Twins, the left-hander went seven scoreless innings while surrendering four hits.

-- In six games this season, the 26-year-old has a 3.67 ERA and 11 strikeouts per nine innings, while giving up a batting average of .240 to opposing batters.
+- In 17 games this season, the 30-year-old has a 2.75 ERA and 9 strikeouts per nine innings, while allowing a batting average of .218 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.